Our Quality Management is based on the norm DIN EN ISO/IEC 17025:2018

 Precautionary actions include, a.o.:

-further training and education of personnel, method enhancement, advanced quality a urance through use of certified reference material, undercover spiked samples, regular repetitions of impaccable samples to prevent false negative reports, participation in collaborative studies and interlaboratory comparison, keeping track of control charts, allocating sub-orders, conducting audits, revision of documentation, to establish new quality a urance documents, maintenance, calibration and official verification of equipment, shutting down and replacing testing aids, literature research, refusing orders outside of our expertise
+Further training and education of personnel, method enhancement, advanced quality a urance through use of certified reference material, undercover spiked samples, participation in collaborative studies and interlaboratory comparison, keeping track of control charts, allocating sub-orders, conducting audits, revision of documentation, to establish new quality a urance documents, maintenance, calibration and official verification of equipment, shutting down and replacing testing aids, literature research, refusing orders outside of our expertise

 Provision of service for the customer